OPEN 7 DAYS A WEEK

-There are typically two options when it comes to buying a fireplace: an electric or a gas-powered one.
-Each of them has its own advantages and disadvantages, so choose wisely if you wish to buy a new one or replace an existing fireplace.
-Figure out which option best meets your needs and make any adjustments.
+When it comes to purchasing a fireplace, there are usually two choices: an electric or a gas-powered one.
+Each has its own set of advantages and disadvantages, so choose wisely if you're looking to buy a new fireplace or replace one that's already in place.
+Figure out which option best matches your needs and make the necessary modifications.

 Gas fireplaces will cost you an average of 17 cents per hour on your utility bill.
 It is recommended to consider yearly service checks, which should not cost more than $100 for each examination.
 Electric units only require minimal maintenance and their expenses are comparable to those of a standard refrigerator or any other higher-voltage appliance in your home.

 An electric unit is a more cost-effective choice if you don't have access to an existing gas line.
 Electric fireplaces are less expensive to purchase and install than their gas-burning counterparts.
 Overall, a gas-burning fireplace costs more to operate than an electric fireplace.

 Gas fireplaces require less maintenance compared to wood-burning fireplaces.
 They just need to be inspected and maintained at least once a year.
 The vent should be examined for leaks and cleaned as needed.
 They are an excellent option for those who desire the warmth of a traditional open hearth fireplace or wood stove without the hassle of maintaining one.

 Electric fireplaces do not burn gas or require vents so they only need little to no upkeep.
 This makes it a practical choice for those who want to own a fireplace but don't want to deal with regular maintenance.
 An electric fireplace is much easier to install and can be put anywhere in your home, be it your living room, bedroom, kitchen, and so on.